Our story begins in the 1960's ...

 MLS announces MLS STREAMS™- Science.
 Technology.
 Religion.
 Engineering.
 Arts.
 Math and Service. - Only At MLS!

-Over the past 59 years, Martin Luther School has viewed its role in the community not just as a place of education, but a place of ministry.
+For over 60 years, Martin Luther School has viewed its role in the community not just as a place of education, but a place of ministry.
 From the very beginning, a Christ-centered ministry has been the number one priority of Martin Luther School.
 Reflecting ever-growing educational needs and trends, Martin Luther School adapts its curriculum to reflect an ever-changing society.
 While maintaining our ministerial integrity, it has continued to grow as a strong college-preparatory school, offering Advanced Placement, STEM Courses, and SAT Preparatory courses and where 99% of our graduates attend college.

 This tradition of closeness extends to the community of Maspeth and surrounding areas as well.
 Community organizations and athletic leagues use the gym facilities in the evenings and throughout the year MLS hosts various activities for all ages.
 On Sundays, St. Mark’s Lutheran Church meets for service and fellowship in our cafeteria.